We compare the two popular Southeast Asia vacay spots to see which has the best beaches, best food, best shopping, best hotels and more.

 Verdict: Bali bags this category, thanks to its whopping variety of nightlife spots and regular hosting of credible, headlining DJs, catering to (serious) music-hungry travellers.
 Phuket may be known as a raucous party isle but its nightlife status can come with a sleazy tag – a prominent feature of its after-dark scene are seedy go-go bars.

 Phuket: Shoppers expecting to find Bangkok-style mega malls with big-name brands and endless indie boutiques in Phuket will be sorely disappointed.
-What’s unique about the island’s shopping scene instead, are the huge night markets where you can find vintage goods, handmade bags and jewellery at knock-down prices.
+What’s unique about the island’s shopping scene instead, are the huge night markets at Bangla Road in Patong and Royal Paradise Night Market where you can find vintage goods, handmade bags and jewellery at knock-down prices.

-Bali: Bali’s shopping scene is infamous for cool resortwear and home decor.
+Bali: Bali’s hopping scene is infamous for cool resortwear and home decor.
 Its many indie boutiques offer everything from cult kaftans, and bikinis to cool interiors and handmade ceramics.
 Seminyak and Kuta aren’t the only areas where all the action’s at.
-Just check out our shopping weekend in Canggu guide for the coolest decor and clothing stores.
+Just check out this shopping in Canggu guide for some retail therapy.

 Verdict: This is a no-brainer: Bali’s where you’ll shop up a (tropical) storm.
 Just don’t forget to pack all your plastics, ’cause we guarantee you’ll leave this retail paradise with bursting bags.

-Phuket: New openings in Phuket’s Old Town – which includes Bookhemian and Chino Cafe Gallery – shows that the Thai island is slowly catching on to cafe culture.
+Phuket: New openings in Phuket’s Old Town shows that the Thai island is slowly catching on to cafe culture.
 Time will tell if it’ll blow up, the way it has in Bangkok.
+For now, we’ll seek refuge at under-the-radar cafes such as book cafe, Bookhemian and the cosy, Chino Cafe Gallery.

 Verdict: No competition.
 Bali wins this hands down.